thorlindberg/thesis/dissertation/8-1 results-comparison.md

 4. Translate objects in data property to type instances by extending with type references.
 -->

 With the type declarations moved from TypeScript to the TXON data structure, we can now embed the original JSON data structure in the data property of the TXON data structure.
-As seen in figure {"ref":"embeddedjson"} this structure currently does not contain any information on the intended value types for its properties.
+As seen in figure {"ref":"embeddedjson"} this structure does not contain any information on the intended value types for its properties.

 @startuml
 @startjson